 Worried that your baby burps a lot, disrupting her sleep?
-Learn effective tips to burping baby for smoother sleep and less fussing.
+Learn effective tips to burping your little one for smoother sleep and less fussing.

 Burping is supposed to be good for the baby, you reassure yourself.

 Except your little one is waking up more frequently, whether from naps or at night, because she needs to burp.
-Instead of the one-hour nap you were hoping for, you find yourself picking her up after 20 minutes and hearing that little burp trying to escape.
+Instead of the one-hour nap you were hoping for, you find yourself picking her up after 20 minutes, patting the air bubbles out or cleaning her spit ups.

 Never mind that she burped many times before you’d put her to bed or laid her down for a nap.
 Her need to burp keeps disturbing her sleep and cutting it short.
-You feel like you have to hold her upright forever after every feeding.
+You feel like you’re holding her in an upright position forever after every feeding.

 And to make it worse, she has a hard time falling back to sleep after burping, and wants to stay awake instead.